odoo/documentation/content/administration/upgrade.rst

 What is covered by the Enterprise Licence?
 ------------------------------------------

-Databases hosted on Odoo’s Cloud platforms (Saas and Odoo.sh) or On-Premise (Self-Hosting) enjoy the following services at all times.
+Databases hosted on Odoo’s Cloud platforms (Odoo Online and Odoo.sh) or On-Premise (Self-Hosting) enjoy the following services at all times.

 The upgrade of: